Prominent businessman, manager, entertainer's sex and corruption trial aborted

 "He has enough money to buy people to survive ... give [the lawyer] a ring this afternoon, I'll ring her first to say you might be ringing."

-All three defendants are also accused of attempting to dissuade the same complainant during what has been termed by the Crown as the "Gold Coast plot" during May 2017.
+All three defendants are also accused of attempting to dissuade the same complainant during what has been termed by the Crown as the "Gold Coast plot" in May 2017.

-It involved hiring the public relations expert and spending tens of thousands of dollars to "silence [the complainant]", Crown prosecutor Simon Foote has said.
+It involved hiring a public relations expert and spending tens of thousands of dollars to "silence [the complainant]", Crown prosecutor Simon Foote said.

 The second complainant was instructed to meet the group at the Palazzo Versace hotel, the court heard.